xsthunder/emb_reduce/README.md

 ## reduced_emb_file

-where to output, format will like golve without the first line
+txt where to output, format will like golve without the first line

 ## want to release to pip